babashka/babashka/README.md

 Non-goals:

+* Performance<sup>1<sup>
+* Provide a mixed Clojure/Bash DSL (see portability).
+* Replace existing shells.
+Babashka is a tool you can use inside existing shells like bash and it is designed to play well with them.
+It does not aim to replace them.

-* Performance.
-Babashka uses [sci](https://github.com/borkdude/sci) for
+<sup>1<sup> Babashka uses [sci](https://github.com/borkdude/sci) for
 interpreting Clojure.
 Sci implements a suffiently large subset of Clojure.
 Interpreting code is in general not as performant as executing compiled code.
 If your script takes more than a few seconds to run, Clojure on the JVM may be a better fit, since the startup time penalty of Clojure on the JVM outweighs its performance.
 Read more about the differences with Clojure [here](#differences-with-clojure).
-* Provide a mixed Clojure/Bash DSL (see portability).
-* Replace existing shells.
-Babashka is a tool you can use inside existing shells like bash and it is designed to play well with them.
-It does not aim to replace them.

 ## Status